cdklabs/cdk-pipelines-github/README.md

 git clone https://github.com/myaccount/my-test-repository
 ```

-You'll need to set up AWS credentials in your environment:
+You'll need to set up AWS credentials in your environment.
+Note that this tutorial uses
+long-lived GitHub secrets as credentials for simplicity, but it is recommended to set up
+a GitHub OIDC role instead.

 ```shell
 export AWS_ACCESS_KEY_ID=xxxx